Schanigarten: Regulations

 Furthermore, permissions are also granted to set up Schanigärten not on the sidewalk but on the actual driving lanes or parking lanes, reducing the number of available parking spaces.

-History

-The origins of the term are unknown.
-One thread of speculation believes it stems from "Gianni's garden".
-Indeed a first authorization to put up tables and chairs on the street was given around 1750 to Johann (Gianni) Jokob Tarone (Tarroni), a former distiller probably of Italian descent who had opened a coffeehouse on Graben.
-Another popular tale involves a Schani derived from the common name Hans or French: Jean for an apprentice boy or waiter, who was told to "Put up the garden!"
-He then dutifully obeyed the order by carrying chairs, tables and flower boxes outside.

 Popularity during Covid-19 Pandemic

 With many restrictions in place due to the pandemic, the indoor seating capacity is sharply reduced as to maintain the distance between tables.
 This causes many establishments to earn less revenues.
 Adding or expanding the outdoor eating area can help the establishments recoup the revenue.
 Many cities around the world have allowed the Schanigärten to be set up on the parking lanes in front of the gastronomic establishments.
 The popularity means the Schanigärten can more or less continue through the winter in some cities in the Northern Hemisphere.